pebble-dev/pebble-dev.github.io/_posts/2022-11-01-rebble-hackathon.md

 ![](/images/hackathon-blog-post/releases.png)

 We also recently added another new channel: #releases.
-This channel is read-only, and updates whenever a developer adds or updates a new app or watchface to the store.
+This channel is read-only, and updates whenever a developer adds or updates a new app or watchface on the appstore.

 ### Emoji Replacement Project